froydis98/DAT510/Assignment3/README.md

 pip install pycrypto
 ```

 Execute the code as a normal python file.
-F.eks:
+For example:
 ```
 python .\RSA.py
 ```